rdavid000/AUTOINSTALL/README.md

-# AUTOINSTALL *
+# AUTOINSTALL

 >>> A script for build your custom debian ISO

 This script will regenerate a debian iso "custom.iso" with your preseed and your firmware :
 - The Dockerfile is for install the host who will execute generator.sh.
-If you dont want use it run :
+If you dont want use it, run :
 	- apt-get update -y
 	- apt-get install git rsync genisoimage wget cpio net-tools -y
 	- apt-get clean -yq